ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 opaque to the TEEP protocol and there are no formal requirements on the contents of Evidence.

-TAMs however consume Attestation Results and do need enough information therein to make decisions on how to remediate a TEE that is out of compliance, or update a TEE that is requesting an authorized change.
+TAMs consume Attestation Results and do need enough information therein to make decisions on how to remediate a TEE that is out of compliance, or update a TEE that is requesting an authorized change.
 To do so, the information in Section 7 of {{RFC9397}} is often required depending on the policy.